-This scam starts when you receive an email claiming to be from Secretary of State Rex Tillerson, who says you're owed a payment he knows about because of an investigation by the FBI and CIA.
-The scam reportedly states that you will receive an ATM card with more than $1 million dollars on it, but first you have to send $320 along with personal information to receive it.
-The Federal Trade Commission (FTC) says this is false, warning Americans not fall for this—or anytime you're told you have won a prize, owe money, or may go to jail.
+This scam starts when you receive an email claiming to be from former Secretary of State Rex Tillerson, who says you're owed a payment he knows about because of an investigation by the FBI and CIA.
+The scam reportedly states that you will receive an ATM card with more than 1 million dollars on it, but first you have to send $320 along with personal information to receive it.
+The Federal Trade Commission (FTC) says this is false, warning Americans to not fall for this—or anytime you're told you have won a prize, owe money, or may go to jail.

 How to Protect Yourself From Being Scammed?

-To avoid being scammed you have to remain diligent and follow these steps:
+To avoid being scammed, you have to remain diligent and follow these steps:

 - Assess the validity of all messages that you receive from people and business that you do not know.
 That includes any unsolicited phone calls, people knocking on your door, emails sent you—even those that look like they are from a company you do business with, or family and friends—and letters received in the mail that look like they are official.